What’s Special About Black American Potato Salad?

 This post may contain affiliate partner links.
 View our privacy statement HERE.

-Who made the potato salad?
+Who brought the potato salad?

 Black cookout potato salad

-So, what’s special about Black America’s potato salad?
+What’s so special about Black America’s potato salad?

 Best soul food potato salad recipe